 There are no legal restrictions on photography in public places.
 However, the law applies to photographers as it does to anybody else in a public place.
-So there may be situations in which the taking of photographs may
+So there may be situations in which the taking of photographs may cause or

-or for the person’s own safety or welfare, or for the safety and welfare of others.
+person’s own safety or welfare, or for the safety and welfare of others.

 Each situation will be different and it would be an operational matter for the police officer concerned as to what action if any should be taken in respect of those taking photographs.
-Anybody with a concern about a specific incident should raise
+Anybody with a concern about a specific incident should raise the

-the matter with the Chief Constable of the relevant force.
+matter with the Chief Constable of the relevant force.